What is a cybersecurity audit?

 People depend on Washington's state and local governments for many different services – such as public safety, tax collection, social services, and transportation systems.
 Governments depend on technology to provide these services.
 The security of these systems and related data are vital to public confidence, the continuity of government operations, and the safety and well-being of the state and its residents.
 Across the country and throughout the world, that technology is increasingly under attack, leaving people vulnerable.
 Those attacks add up, costing taxpayers money and eroding trust in institutions.

-Read this special report to learn our cybersecurity work in 2022.
+Read this special report about our cybersecurity work in 2022.

-Read this report to learn about our cybersecurity work in 2020 and 2021.
+Read this special report our about cybersecurity work in 2020 and 2021.

 How cybersecurity audits work

-The State Auditor's Office (SAO) has worked with state and local governments to improve IT security for more than a decade.
-In recent years, we've increased cybersecurity assistance and training because of the ever-increasing danger of cyber technology being attacked.
+The State Auditor's Office has worked with state and local governments to improve IT security for more than a decade.
+In recent years, we've increased cybersecurity assistance and training because of the ever-increasing danger that IT systems and services will be attacked.

-We coordinate IT security work with both the Office of CyberSecurity (OCS) at Washington Technology Solutions (WaTech) and the Washington State Military Department.
+We coordinate IT security work with both the Office of CyberSecurity (OCS) (opens new tab) at Washington Technology Solutions (WaTech) (new tab) and the Washington State Military Department (new tab).
 By coordinating, we're able to reduce the impact of testing on agency operations, and ensure our work complements that of OCS and the Military Department to further strengthen cybersecurity throughout Washington.
 Audits can include:

 - Penetration testing: Real-time security assessments of applications, systems and networks.
 Our auditors identify and assess risks and determine if they could be exploited by bad actors.
 We work collaboratively with governments to identify the critical applications for testing.